tebbythomas/Python_Unit_Testing_Demo/README.md

-# Python unit testing demo
+# Python Unit Testing demo

 <p>
 This repo consists of 2 demos showcasing how Python's inbuilt <b>unittesting</b> module can be used to perform unit testing.